setbern/react-chrome-redux-boilerplate/README.md

 	|-- /components/						# Files making up the UI and functionality of Popup
 	|-- /css/								# Holds all the styleing for popup
 ```

+##Usage

+###General Info
+Unlike other boiler plates the development is production ready.

+Meaning , you begin with bundeling up the files with webpack on start of development and continue with a webpack-dev-server that listens to any changes you make and updates the bundles with `watch` option in webpack.config.js file.

+Advantage of this process is using one webpack file to bundle up all three of the main parts of your chrome extension popup, background page and content script.

+Cons of this process , need to manually dubplicate Index.html from `reacat-chrome-redux-boilerplate/popup/index.html` to `react-chrome-redux-boilerplate/assets/

+##Begin development

+Open up terminal and cd to project

+Begin with running command:

+	npm run build

+this will create the basic bundle of the three files and output them to the assets folder in the top of the root directory

+Follow up with opening up a second terminal tab and running:

+	npm run start

+This will start a wepack-dev-server that watches all the changes in either

+	./popup/index.js

+	./background/src/index.js

+	./content/src/index.js

+webpack-dev-server will update the bundle files real time on change with inline and hot-reloading